Self-Directed Practice

-TL;DR – Jump in to one of our regular “Starter Ecology of Practices” events!
+TL;DR – Jump in to our free self-directed “Starter Ecology of Practices” (SEoP) program!

-Our community is designed for a wide range of experience and capacity.
+Our practice dojo is designed for a wide range of experience and capacity.
 Our goal is to help further the journey of transformation for each of us.

-If you are new to intentional daily practice, want to go deeper in your practice, or explore new approaches, consider the Starter Ecologies of Practice (SEoP).
+If you are new to intentional daily practice, want to go deeper in your practice, or explore new approaches, consider the Starter Ecologies of Practice (SEoP) before moving onto the more advanced VF EoP program.

 1. Journaling – learn the practice of active journaling to access and explore your inner world.
 The facilitator for the session will offer the journaling structure for the day, and some prompts of things to consider.
 Learn, and experience the practice.